 Becket has sued Florida over the denial of a kosher diet twice—first in 2002, then in 2012.
 Both times it received a favorable result on behalf of one observant prisoner.
 This latest lawsuit was filed by the United States on behalf of all observant prisoners.
 A federal district court ordered Florida to begin providing a kosher diet for all observant inmates no later than July 1, 2014, and Florida has appealed.

 In its appeal, Florida claims that a kosher diet is too expensive to be required by federal law.
 However, at least thirty-five states and the federal government maintain kosher diets without problems of cost.
 Moreover, from 2004 to 2007, Florida itself provided a Jewish dietary program that cost only a fraction of one percent of its annual food budget.

 “States as diverse as California, New York, and Texas already provide Jewish inmates with kosher food.
 It is only a matter of time before Florida is required to do the same,” added Goodrich.

-In addition to its successful suits against Florida, the Becket Fund has won kosher diet cases against Georgia and Texas, and has assisted in a similar victory against Indiana.
-The Becket Fund has never lost a case when suing a prison system over the denial of a kosher diet.
+In addition to its successful suits against Florida, Becket has won kosher diet cases against Georgia and Texas, and has assisted in a similar victory against Indiana.
+Becket has never lost a case when suing a prison system over the denial of a kosher diet.

-For more information, or to arrange an interview with one of the attorneys, please contact Zachary Enos, Assistant Communications Director, at email@example.com or call 202.349.7210.
+For more information, or to arrange an interview with one of the attorneys, please contact Melinda Skea at firstname.lastname@example.org or call 202.349.7210.